Sawi2005/Startup_Funding/README.md

 The dataset was preprocessed before visualization by:

 - Removing unwanted whitespace and encoding issues
-- Standardizing investor names using fuzzy matching
+- Standardizing investor names that were spelled differently across rows
 - Handling missing values
 - Cleaning categorical data
-- Optimizing loading performance using `st.cache_data`

 ---